 My name is Daria Chastokolenko, and I have been in iOS development for four years.
 I work in the Geniusee team, and among the company's latest favorite projects is the development of a neobank for our partner.
-I want to share our team's recommendations on the security of mobile applications in 2021, which we used in this project.
-I will also be happy to hear your tips on mobile application security.
+I want to share our team's recommendations on the security of the iOS application in 2024, which we used in this project.
+Also, I will be happy to hear your tips on mobile application security.

 The case extracts